whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/18-selected-super-useful-linux-one-liners.md

 find . -type d -empty -delete
 ```

 ## 18\.
-Copy the permissions of file1 the same as file2
+Copy the Permissions of file1 the Same as file2

 A simple way to copy permissions from file2 to file1